katarinabraun/MSTP-training-environments/README.md

 ## Output
 These scripts should generate a PDF and save it to the `figure` directory.
 Figures 1, 2, and 3 generate PDFs and figures 4 and 5 generate png files.

-Please reach out to Kat Braun @ kmbraun2@gmail.edu with questions or concerns.
+Please reach out to Kat Braun @ kmbraun2@gmail.edu with questions.

 ## Authors
-**Figures 1, 2 and 3**: code written by Kat Braun.
+**Figures 1, 2 and 3**: code written by @katarinabraun
 **Figures 4 and 5**: code written by Cora Allen-Coleman.